 Example

-If you’re a software developer, you might have lots of clients with different needs.
-For example, a business that offers payment plans for school fees might approach you with a project for a software that facilitates their payment plans.
+If you’re a software developer, you might have multiple clients with varying needs.
+Suppose a company that offers payment plans for school fees approaches you to develop software that facilitates their services.
+After successfully building the platform and preparing it for launch, you face a crucial decision: transferring full IP ownership or opting for a licence agreement.

 What Is Included In A Licence Agreement?